mikestreety/mikestreety/app/content/drafts/renovate.md

 After a couple of false starts I came across **[Renovate](https://www.mend.io/renovate/)** - a tool which ticked every single box I had - including being able to run it privately on our self-hosted Gitlab install, meaning everything can sit in the comfort of our ecosystem.

-This blog post is a bit of a beast, I've include some jump links below and have hopefully broken it up in sensible places.
+This blog post is a bit of a beast, I've included some jump links below and have hopefully broken it up in sensible places.
 I also repeat bits throughout in the thought you are more likely to scan through this looking for something specific rather than read it top to bottom.
 [Give me a shout on Mastodon](https://hachyderm.io/@mikestreety) if you have any questions.

 - [Overview](#overview)
 	- [Configuration](#configuration)